-Remote desktops and virtual applications are critical, and growing, part for many businesses.
+Remote desktops and virtual applications are critical, and growing, part of many businesses.
 Running applications in a non-persistent and virtual environment requires simplified management of user-profiles and Microsoft Office 365 applications.
 FSLogix by Microsoft was designed to improve the Virtual Desktop user experience and simplify the profile management in the Citrix and VMware VDI infrastructure.

 Keeping the VDI infrastructure and applications available and resilient to infrastructure problems is crucial for keeping business running.
 Administrators that deploy FSlogix profile and Office 365 containers need to provide high availability for FSlogix profile containers.